 It is not reflective of whether the authority is meeting requirement of the model ordinance.
 Separating industry performance from the performance of the authority will encourage long term improvement in state implementation of model ordinance plant element requirements.
 Cost Information No cost increases.
 Action by 2019 Task Recommended referral of Proposal 19-311 to the NSSP Evaluation Criteria Force III Committee.
-Action by 2019 General Assembly Adopted recommendation of Task Force III on Proposal 19-311.
-Action by FDA February 21, 2020 Concurred with Conference action on Proposal 19-311.
-Action by 2023 Plant Evaluation Criteria Committee Recommended no action on Proposal 19-311.
-Rationale: This issue is resolved by action on Proposal 19-310.
-Action by 2023 Task Force III Recommends adoption of the Plant Evaluation Criteria Committee recommendation on Proposal 19-311.
+Action by 2019 General Adopted recommendation of Task Force III on Proposal 19-311.
+Assembly Action by FDA February 21, 2020 Concurred with Conference action on Proposal 19-311.

-Submitter US Food & Drug Administration (FDA)

-Affiliation , ,

-US Food & Drug Administration (FDA)

-Address Line 1 5001 Campus Drive

-Address Line 2 CPK1, HFS-325

-City, State, Zip College Park, MD 20740

-Phone 240-402-1401

-Fax 301-436-2601

-Email Melissa.Abbott@fda.hhs.gov

-Proposal Subject Plant and Shipping Element Evaluation Criteria

-Specific NSSP Model Ordinance Chapter I. Shellfish Sanitation Program Requirements for the

-Guide Reference Authority @.03 B. 4.

-Text of Proposal/ We have been using the plant and shipping evaluation criteria for approximately 10

-Requested Action years and have identified some areas that need review.
-FDA requests that the NSSP

-• Evaluation Criteria Committee be charged with reviewing the criteria, especially

-with respect to these areas of concern:

-(1) În-field Plant Criteria

-(2) Compliance Schedules

-(3) Follow-Up for Compliance Schedules

-(4) Conformance Designations

-Public Health Many states have expressed concerns to FDA and the ISSC Executive Office

-Significance surrounding the Plant and Shipping evaluation criteria.
-In addition, FDA has

-identified its own concerns with the implementation of the criteria.

-Cost Information No additional cost

-Action by 2019 Task Recommended referral of Proposal 19-312 to the NSSP Evaluation Criteria

-Force III Committee

-Action by 2019 General Adopted recommendation of Task Force III on Proposal 19-312.

-Assembly •

-Action by FDA Concurred with Conference action on Proposal 19-312.

-February 21, 2020

-Action by Plant Recommends referral of Proposal 19-312 to an appropriate committee as determined

-Evaluation Criteria by the Conference Chairperson.

-Committee

-Action by 2023 Task Force III Recommends adoption of the Plant Evaluation Criteria Committee recommendation

-on proposal 19-312
+Proposal for Task Force Consideration at the ISSC 2023 Biennial Meeting ☐ Growing Area☐ Harvesting/Handling/Distribution☒ Administrative Submitter US Food & Drug Administration (FDA) Affiliation US Food & Drug Administration on (FDA) Address Line 1 5001 Campus Drive Address Line 2 CPK1, HFS-325 City, State, Zip College Park, MD 20740 Phone 240-402-1401 Fax 301-436-2601 Email Melissa.Abbott@fda.hhs.gov Proposal Subject Plant and Shipping Element Evaluation Criteria Specific NSSP Guide Reference Model Ordinance Chapter I. Shellfish Sanitation Program Requirements for the Authority @.03 B. 4.
+Text of Proposal/ Requested Action We have been using the plant and shipping evaluation criteria for approximately 10 Requested Action years and have identified some areas that need review.
+FDA requests that the NSSP Evaluation Criteria Committee be charged with reviewing the criteria, especially with respect to these areas of concern: (1) In field Plant Criteria (1) In-field Plant Criteria(2) Compliance Schedules (2) Compliance Schedules (3) Follow-Up for Compliance Schedules (4) Conformance Designations Public Health Many states have expressed concerns to FDA and the ISSC Executive Office Significance surrounding the Plant and Shipping evaluation criteria.
+In addition, FDA has identified its own concerns with the implementation of the criteria.
+Cost Information No additional cost Action by 2019 Task Recommended referral of Proposal 19-312 to the NSSP Evaluation Criteria Force III Committee Action by 2019 General Adopted recommendation of Task Force III on Proposal 19-312.
+Assembly Action by FDA February 21, 2020 Concurred with Conference action on Proposal 19-312.